KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #2/Solution_A.md

   <b> Explanation: </b>

   As we need to find the maximum number of pizzas delivered in a single order, we have to gather the information related to orders primarily.
-For each order_id we need to get the total count of orders done in customer_orders table, a simple group by over order_id
+For each order_id we need to get the total count of orders done in customer_orders table, a simple group by over order_id will give the required results.

   <b> Result: </b>